SAP/devops-docker-images/README.md

 # Description

-A collection of Dockerfiles for images that can be used to implement Continuous Delivery pipelines for SAP development projects with project ["Piper"](https://github.com/SAP/jenkins-library) or any other CD tool.
+A collection of Dockerfiles for images that can be used to implement Continuous Delivery pipelines for SAP development projects with project ["Piper"](https://github.com/SAP/jenkins-library) on Jenkins or any other CD tool.
+Docker containers simplify the Jenkins setup, because they encapsulate tools and environments that are required to execute pipeline steps.

 # Requirements